sudara/recipes/teri-chicken.md

 * Pull the chicken out of the marinade and onto a plate
 * Keep the marinade, you'll make a pan sauce with it.
-* You can pat it dry
+* You can pat the chicken dry a bit, it'll help browning.
-* Put in a couple tablespoons of oil into the frying pan of your choice
+* Put in a couple tablespoons of oil of your choice into the frying pan.
+Olive oil or veggie oil are both fine.
 * Sear for a couple minutes on each side on high heat.
 The goal should be to get some browning.
 A bit of black is ok too.
+It doesn't need to be cooked through, as it'll cook more in the next step.
 * Add the marinade back to the pan

+If you want a nice thick glaze sauce (also good for BBQ glaze), bring the marinade to boil for 2 min with:

+* A tablespoon of cornstarch first mixed in a 1/3 cup of cold water until no lumps remain

+Taste and adjust the sweet / sour / salty.

 You could also do the oven instead of the frying pan: